UselessPickles/diamondtel-m92-bluetooth/operating_instructions/README.md

 Press `STO` to save the new name.

-Clear out the entered name to return to the input ptompt, then press `CLR` again to cancel the name change.
+Clear out the entered name to return to the input prompt, then press `CLR` again to cancel the name change.

 ### View Paired Host Phone Name (RCL / \* / #)